dmp1ce/bisq-snap/README.md

 # Install from Snapcraft store

 From the command line, `snap install bisq-desktop` will install the Bisq snap from the Snapcraft store.

-## Verify checksum

-After installing from the Snapcraft store, the snap files are stored in `/var/lib/snapd/snaps`.
-Run `sha256sum /var/lib/snapd/snaps/bisq-desktop_REVISION.snap` to see if the hash is the same as posted in the releases page.

 # Build